Funding Working Capital Solutions for Canadian Business Growth | 7 Park Avenue Financial

 THE CANADA SMALL BUSINESS FINANCING PROGRAM / GOVERNMENT FINANCING PROGRAMS

-One of the best programs, bar none in Canada, is a government-sponsored guaranteed loan sponsored by certain financial institutions that go by the name of CSBF loan or BIL loan.
-Most people commonly call it the SBL Loan, which stands for Canadian small businesses and the entrepreneur/business owner- No personal assets need to be pledged for the loan.
+One of the best programs, bar none in Canada is a government-sponsored guaranteed loan sponsored by certain financial institutions that go by the name of CSBF loan or BIL loan.
+Most people commonly call it the SBL Loan, which stands for Canadian small businesses and the entrepreneur/business owner.
+No personal assets need to be pledged for the loan -but the business owner's personal credit must be satisfactory, with less emphasis on the business credit score, as many firms that use the program are startups.

-This is a term loan structure with lump-sum payments via fixed installment from the financial institution,
+This is a term loan structure to borrow money, with lump-sum payments via fixed installments from the financial institution.
+The loan funds tangible assets, as well as intangibles and leaseholds.

 WHAT CAN BE FINANCED UNDER THE FEDERAL GOVERNMENT LOAN PROGRAM